tonykunda/autorecon/readme.md

 *asn_scan.py*

 Input a BGP AS number.
-All IPs for in every prefix are scanned, a reverse DNS lookup is run to try to find domains on the IP, ports 80 and 443 are checked, screenshots of all domains are taken.
+All IPs in every prefix are scanned, a reverse DNS lookup is run to try to find domains on the IP, ports 80 and 443 are checked, screenshots of all domains are taken.
 All data is saved into a project folder in JSON format.

 *domain_scan.py*